How Coronavirus (COVID-19) impacts Brooke’s work

 Brooke is a global champion of animal health and welfare, and we will not stop until animals get the attention and respect they deserve.

+We are confident that hard working animals will continue to receive support from Brooke and our partners at this time.
 For years, Brooke has been training and improving the skills of local people within their communities.
 We know that local vets, farriers and other animal health workers can work independently to maintain good animal welfare without our staff having to travel out to be there in person.
-But if lockdown continues we worry that there will be animal food and medicine shortages, and animals may be abandoned as the COVID-19 situation escalates.

 The essential role of working horses, donkeys and mules